 Divided into two parts, “Osservare lo Spazio” and “Andare nello Spazio”, the new area traces four centuries of research on astronomy and space, from Galileo to the present-time, with, naturally, a nod to the future.
 The themes are presented according to an immersive and interactive format.
 In addition to extremely rare objects, including a fragment of lunar rock, a Russian cosmonaut’s space suit and numerous ‘tools of the trade’, place of pride is given to a reproduction of a portion of the International Space Station.
 And since the idea of space travel has attracted mankind since the very beginning there is also no lack of references to literature, films and video games.

-Summer, until early September Tue-Fri 10am-8pm.
+Opening Hours: Summer, until early September Tue-Fri 10am-8pm.
 Sat, Sun and Holidays 10am-7pm.
 Check availability for 14 and 15 August (national holiday of Ferragosto).